Introduction goes here.

 6

-Order to the constable of Bordeaux or his lieutenant that he view the letters granted to Richard de Fillongley Fylongley by Edward, prince of Wales, when he was prince of Aquitaine, and the king's own confirmation, and allow Fillongley, his servants and deputies, to enjoy the offices and prévôtés contained in the letters, and levy, collect and receive the profits and emoluments pertaining to them.
-Fillongley, one of the ministers of Edward, prince of Wales, has complained to the king, showing how the prince, by letters patent subsequently confirmed by the king's own letters, granted him for the term of his life, for his good service in those parts, the office of serjeant-general in the town of Bordeaux and the whole of the Bordelais and the resort of the same, as well as the offices of all the serjeants-general and other offices of whatsoever kind of both the towns, baylies and prévôtés, and of castellanies and assize jurisdictions ('assisiagiorum') of Bordeaux and the Bordelais and the resort of the same, together with all the emoluments pertaining to those offices, to hold those in person or by his deputy, over ecclesiastical, noble and common men alike.
-However, in order to remove him from the prévôté of Entre-Deux-Mers, one of the prévôtés granted to him by the prince, and from the profits and emoluments of that and other prévôtés, he and his servants and deputies are being impeded from collecting the profits and emoluments there, as they ought to do, in contempt of the king, to the damage of Fillongley and contrary to the grant and confirmation.
+Order to the constable of Bordeaux, or his lieutenant, that he view the letters granted to Fylongley Richard de Fillongley by Edward [of Woodstock], prince of Wales , when he was prince of Aquitaine , and the king's own confirmation, and allow Fillongley, his servants and deputies, to enjoy the offices and prévôtés contained in the letters, and levy, collect and receive the profits and emoluments pertaining to them.
+Fillongley, one of the ministers of Edward, prince of Wales, has complained to the king, showing how the prince, by letters patent subsequently confirmed by the king's own letters, granted him for the term of his life, for his good service in those parts, the office of general serjeant in the town of Bordeaux and the whole of the Bordelais and the resort of the same, as well as the offices of all the serjeants-general and other offices of whatsoever kind of both the towns, baylies and prévôtés, and of castellanies and assize jurisdictions (' assisiagiorum ') of Bordeaux and the Bordelais and the resort of the same, together with all the emoluments pertaining to those offices, to hold those in person or by his deputy, over ecclesiastical, noble and common men alike.
+However, in order to remove him from the prévôté of Entre-deux-Mers , one of the prévôtés granted to him by the prince, and from the profits and emoluments of that and other prévôtés, he and his servants and deputies are being impeded from collecting the profits and emoluments there, as they ought to do, in contempt of the king, to the damage of Fillongley and contrary to the grant and confirmation.
 He has sought remedy, and the king wishes that right be done.
 1

 1.